flimflam-austin/hugo-cms-test/content/quick_reads/20180813-18-08-13-why-turkey-matters/index.md

       The worldwide impact
     _key: card-1-bdc264a2-5eb3-456b-9cf5-b0bd559e5715
   - order: 1
+    useCheckmark: false
     body: "“Turkey is a NATO ally & a traditional buffer between the West and the Middle East.
-A …Over the last decade, however, under President ErdoA\x1Fan, the country has become increasingly radical and anti-American. **We are watching our alliance with the crucial country unravel in real time.**“  \n  \nDr.
+A …Over the last decade, however, under President ErdoA\x1Fan, the country has become increasingly radical and anti-American.**We are watching our alliance with the crucial country unravel in real time.**“  \n  \nDr.
 Jonathan Schnanzer, Senior VP with an expertise on Turkey for the Foundation For Defense of Democracies, to SmartHER News"
     _key: card-2-7fb9baf8-fcd7-4056-9cf7-1e500c47a9b6
   - order: 2
+    useCheckmark: false
     body: >-
       ## Turkey: What’s Going On?